donishadsmith/neurocaps/docs/examples/examples.rst

 Tutorials
 =========
-Tutorials for all classes and functions in neurocaps. **Note**, most of these examples use randomized data.
+Tutorials are available for all classes and functions in neurocaps.
+Note: Most examples use simulated data.
-Output from the `Extracting Timeseries` section is from a test from Github Actions using a truncated version of an open dataset provided by `Laumann & Poldrack <https://openfmri.org/dataset/ds000031/>`_ and used in `Laumann et al., 2015 <https://doi.org/10.1016/j.neuron.2015.06.037>`_ [1]_ was also utilized.
-This data was obtained from the OpenfMRI database, accession number ds000031.

 .. toctree::
    :hidden: